Country Report Bulgaria

 The Bulgarian political elite’s commitment to the common good is perceived to be weak, which tends to affect policy acceptance by the public.
 Government stability has been very weak in recent years amid recurrent mass protests.

 Following a period of more than 40 years in which Bulgaria was a satellite of the Soviet Union, Bulgaria’s communist regime collapsed in 1989.
 The country became a parliamentary republic in 1991.
 The government holds executive power, while the directly elected president fulfils a non-executive function.
 Particularly in recent years, government stability has been weak, as Bulgaria’s economy struggled to recover from its deep recession in 2009.
 A weak rule of law, persistent corruption and organised crime are major issues that have impeded approval for the aspired membership to the Schengen area.
 In 1997, Bulgaria introduced a currency board and pegged the lev to the euro.
-The Bulgarian government has stated that ERM II membership will be postponed until after the eurozone crisis has stabilised.
+The Bulgarian government has stated that ERM II membership will be postponed until after the eurozone has stabilised.